 We currently rely on a limited number of third-party wafer fabrication facilities for the fabrication of semiconductor wafers used in the manufacture of our IC products and we purchase a number of key materials and components used in the manufacture of our products from single or limited sources.
 We depend on these foundries and other sources to meet our production needs.
 These foundries have limited production capacities with little ability to quickly expand capacity.
-From time to time, including during the significant worldwide increase in semiconductor IC demand as we come out of the initial COVID-19 pandemic downturn, we have encountered shortages and delays in obtaining wafers and other components and materials, and we may encounter additional shortages and delays in the future.
+From time to time, including during the significant worldwide increase in semiconductor IC demand as we came out of the initial COVID-19 pandemic downturn, we have encountered shortages and delays in obtaining wafers and other components and materials, and we may encounter additional shortages and delays in the future.
+For example, in early 2022, a spike in COVID-19 cases in multiple cities in China has caused the Chinese government to reimpose lockdown measures, which have negatively impacted either our supply chains or our customers' supply chains, as well as customer demand for our products, and these shutdowns may continue or recur in the foreseeable future.
+Additionally, two of our third-party wafer fabrication facilities are located in Taiwan, and geopolitical changes in China-Taiwan relations could disrupt their operations.
 If we cannot supply our products due to a lack of components, including semiconductor wafers, or are unable to source materials from other suppliers or to redesign products with other components in a timely manner, our business will be significantly harmed.
-We do not have long-term contracts with some of our suppliers and third-party manufacturers.
+We do not have long-term contracts with some of our suppliers and thirdparty manufacturers.
 As a result, any such supplier or third-party manufacturer can discontinue supplying components or materials to us at any time and without penalty.
 Moreover, we depend on the quality of the wafers and other components and materials that they supply to us, over which we have limited control.
 Any one or more of our other suppliers may become financially unstable as the result of global market conditions.
 Moreover, our suppliers' abilities to meet our requirements could be impaired or interrupted by factors beyond their control, such as natural disasters or other disruptions.
 In the event that any one or more of our suppliers is unable or unwilling to deliver us products and we are unable to identify alternative sources of supply for such materials or components on a timely basis, our operations may be adversely affected.
 In addition, even if we identify any such alternative sources of supply, we could experience delays in testing, evaluating and validating materials or products of potential alternative suppliers or products we obtain through outsourcing.
 Qualifying new contract manufacturers, and specifically semiconductor foundries, is time consuming and might result in unforeseen manufacturing and operations problems.
 Furthermore, financial or other difficulties faced by our suppliers, or significant changes in demand for the components or materials they use in the products they supply to us, could limit the availability of those products, components or materials to us.
 We are also subject to potential delays in the development by our suppliers of key components which may affect our ability to introduce new products.
 Any of these problems or delays could damage our relationships with our customers, adversely affect our reputation and adversely affect our business, financial condition, results of operations and our ability to grow our business.

-Failure to adjust our supply chain volume due to changing market conditions or failure to estimate our customers' demand could adversely affect our net sales and could result in an inability to meet customer demand or additional charges for obsolete or excess inventories or non-cancellable purchase commitments.
+Failure to adjust our purchase commitments and inventory management based on changing market conditions or customer demand could result in an inability to meet customer demand or additional charges for obsolete or excess inventories or non-cancellable purchase commitments.